reflux/refluxjs/README.md

 ```

 In the above example, whenever the action is called, the store's `output` callback will be called with whatever parameters was sent in the action.
 E.g. if the action is called as `statusUpdate(true)` then the flag argument in `output` function is `true`.

+A data store is a publisher much like the actions, so they too have the `preEmit` and `shouldEmit` hooks.

 #### Listening to many actions at once